rtarun9/rtarun9.github.io/content/blogs/async_copy.md

 Now, your draw calls execute on the Direct queue.
 Your GPU *may* have multiple dedicated queues that can execute commands in parallel.
 This means, you can have one queue (Direct command queue) for rendering, and one queue (Copy command queue) specifically for your CopyResource calls.

-Heres a screenshot from task manager, which shows that my GPU (Nvidia GTX 1650) has a dedicated copy queue.
+Here's a screenshot from task manager, which shows that my GPU (Nvidia GTX 1650) has a dedicated copy queue.
 ![](/images/async_queue_blog/GPUQueues.png)

 So now, the renderer can utilize a dedicated copy and direct queue in the following ways: \